goktugbortlu/.github.io/_pages/about.md

 I am a linguist.
 My research focuses on theoretical phonology, specifically how phonological knowledge is instantiated in the human mind.
 I am also very much interested in the workings of the phonology-phonetics interface.

-### And this is Gece [gedʒe]
-blending into the dark.
+And this is Gece [gedʒe], blending into the dark.
 Her name means "night" in Turkish, and she carries that name very well, I guess.

 <div style="clear: both;"></div>